makepython/makepython.github.io/README.md

 - We have a [google groups mailing list](https://groups.google.com/forum/#!forum/makepython).
 It is by invitation only.
 - A [github repository is available as well](https://github.com/makepython)
+- We have an exercise raspberry pi that can be reached, when connected, at *adv-python.makespace.local* from within the makespace.
+Users have been set up for you.
+If you need a user, let me know.
 - Email: run this at your python prompt: ``import codecs; print(codecs.encode("znxrclguba ng tznvy.pbz", "rot-13"))``

 # Documents